Incremental and Iterative Software Development

 The Increment adds completely new features i.e. expanding the scope of the functionality offered.
 Each increment is refined iteratively and likely to refine existing functionality.
 Inside each increment prior knowledge is dropped and replaced by new knowledge.

-Yet another example is found the case of MVP aka Minimum Viable Product.
+Yet another example is found in the case of MVP aka Minimum Viable Product.
 This is different from the three approaches above in that the goal here is to start with the smallest thing that can be put in the hands of real users they can actually use!

 Below we have a drawing of the context of MVP (Source: Henrik Kniberg)

 The top scenario (crossed with red lines) is the incremental approach we discussed above.
 In the context of a new startup business it fails us because we keep delivering stuff that the customer can't use at all.
-However, from knowledge discovery efficiency perspective it is the most efficient use of software development time.
+However, from a knowledge discovery perspective it is the most efficient use of software development time.
 Some may say that this is applicable in a mass production of goods only.
 That's not correct.
-This way are produced most of the luxury cars like Rolls-Royce, Ferrari F40 and Mclaren F1 to name a few.
+This way they produce most of the luxury cars like Rolls-Royce, Ferrari F40 and Mclaren F1 to name a few.
 Those cars feature numerous proprietary designs and technologies.
 That means a lot of knowledge is there in them.

 The bottom scenario describes what usually happens when the company lacks a lot of knowledge both in regards "What" needs to be delivered and/or "How" to deliver the "What".
 Such a context is the natural habitat of technology startups.
 We start with a skateboard and end up with a convertible.
 Between them we have a scooter, a bike and a motorcycle.
-Let's not forget that here we look not from functionality perspective but from knowledge discovery perspective.
+Let's not forget that here we look not from a functionalist perspective but from a knowledge discovery perspective.
 Hence the question is - what can we say about the knowledge discovery process?

 We can safely say that to acquire the knowledge to build a bike one needs to ask much less questions than to acquire the knowledge to build a car.
 That's correct simply because a car has some 59,999 parts and a bile less than 20 parts.
 Since a skateboard probably has no common parts with a bike we can say that the knowledge acquired to build the skateboard is lost when we decide to build a bike.
 Hence we could conclude that we have 100% waste on each transformation from a skateboard to a car.